|Overall Rating||Pretty Good|

 Jumps: What a fun board to Ollie and jump.
 The combo of flat and camber is great for generating your own air.
 If you are into bigger jumps this is a fun board and the tip/tail won’t give way that easy if you land a little off of center.
 Probably one of the strongest points about this board.
 It seems to be designed primarily for those that live to be in the air.

 So, all in all, turning the board is a little dead with the flat after the camber but it sure does pop well on an ollie.
-It’s hard to find a good aggressive board like this at this price range.
+It’s hard to find a good aggressive board like this at this price range and while we prefer the Outsiders and Outerspace living a little more this might work for you more than it did for us.

 Capita Defenders Of Awesome Past Reviews